-Connect with the interviewers as individuals.
 After asking for permission to take notes, jot down their names, arranged visually to correspond to their physical locations at the table.
 This will help you address each person by name and build rapport.

-Sequential or Serial Interviews
+Sequential Interviews, also known as Serial Interviews

 What is a sequential interview or serial interview?
 This is where you meet with several interviewers, either on the same day or over a longer period of time.
 This format creates a different set of opportunities and challenges.
 The conversation may feel more natural than in a panel interview, because they’re usually one-on-one.
 But if they’re all scheduled for the same day, make sure you’re ready for a marathon.
 (For me that would mean making sure I had a couple of protein bars to wolf down between sessions!)

 Make sure you have good-sized list of accomplishment stories to tell throughout your serial interviews, because it’s best not to repeat all the same ones with every interviewer.
 They will probably compare notes, and you don’t want them to get them the impression you have only a few accomplishments.
 On the other hand, your very best wins are probably worth repeating.

 Tailor your presentation to the interests of the specific person: the CEO may be interested in your contributions to the bottom line, while your prospective teammates may care more about your personality and collaborative skills.